about us

 Dulal Das

-Office AssistantDulal Das, joined CREA in 2008 as the office assistant and has been one of our oldest staff members.
-Apart from taking care of the entire office, he provides essential logistical and administrative support to various program teams.
+Office AssistantDulal joined CREA in 2008 as the office assistant and is one of our longest-standing staff members.
+He takes care of the office and provides essential logistical and administrative support to various programme teams.

 Elena Ghizzo